V-Sekai/unity-mesh-deform-direct-delta-mush/readme.md

 ### Requirement

-- Unity 2020.3.13
+- Unity 2020.3.36f1
-- Visual Studio 2019
+- Visual Studio 2022

 ### Build

-Add `MeshDeformUnity` to Unity Hub and select unity version.
-Then you can open this project.
+Add `MeshDeformUnity` to Unity Hub and select Unity version to open this project.

 ## Features Overview

-- Delta Mush with CPU or GPU.
 - Direct Delta Mush with GPU variant 0.
 - Precomputation of Direct Delta Mush with GPU.